fazaghifari/fazaghifari.github.io/_posts/2025_02_03_robust_opt.md

 It sounds straightforward, right?
 As the engineer or scientist in the team, you might directly frame the problem as the [shortest path problem](https://en.wikipedia.org/wiki/Shortest_path_problem).
 A logical approach would be to solve it using linear programming or Dijkstra’s algorithm to determine the optimal route.
 But wait, have you considered that your company operates in a bustling metropolitan city?
 Traffic jams, roadblocks, and unexpected delays can happen anytime, anywhere.
 The route is full of uncertainties!
 So, how do you tackle this problem?

-We can choose different approaches to model the uncertainty.
-A probabilistic model would be the natural approach to tackle uncertainty problems.
-However, since this team is relatively new, you don't have the resources yet to collect all of the time that is required to pass through a road segment to make an accurate distribution.
+There are several ways to model uncertainty, and a probabilistic approach might seem like the natural choice.
+However, since your team is relatively new and lacks the resources to collect enough traffic data for accurate probability distributions, this approach isn't feasible—at least for now.
 So instead, you can choose an interval set!
 An interval set is defined by the lower and upper bound of a possible value:

 $$
 t_{\dagger} = [\underline{t},\overline{t}].
 $$

+This allows you to represent travel time on each road segment (graph edge) as an interval rather than a fixed value, accounting for possible variations.

-Thus, you can place the interval cost (in this sense, the time) over the road section (graph edges).
-Now to make everything clearer, let's consider a simple routing problem from this graph (download [here](https://drive.google.com/file/d/1n6yxpwlt8EiIsPzBVQREe0_wQr1mue_y/view?usp=sharing)).
-We will use Python throughout this tutorial and Gurobi (academic license) as the optimization solver.
+To make this more concrete, let’s consider a simple routing problem using the following graph (download [here](https://drive.google.com/file/d/1n6yxpwlt8EiIsPzBVQREe0_wQr1mue_y/view?usp=sharing)).
+Throughout this tutorial, we'll use Python and Gurobi (academic license) as our optimization solver.
 First, let's import the required libraries.

 ```python
 import numpy as np